guzzle/guzzle/docs/clients.rst

     $client->sendAll($requests);

+The ``sendAll()`` method accepts the following associative array of options:

+- **parallel**: Integer representing the maximum number of requests that are allowed to be sent in parallel.
+- **before**: Callable or array representing an event listener to add to each request's :ref:`before_event` event.
+You can provide a callable (invoked at priority 0), or an array containing a callable in the first index and an event priority in the second index.
+- **complete**: Callable or array representing an event listener to add to each request's :ref:`complete_event` event.
+This option has the same structure as the *before* option.
+- **error**: Callable or array representing an event listener to add to each request's :ref:`error_event` event.
+This option has the same structure as the *before* option.

 You can work with the responses for each request as the are received using the events emitted from a request.
 Here we are using the ``complete`` event and printing out each request URL and response body.